Contents

 If we assume a $65 per purchase order cost, you can save at least 40% ($26) of the cost by automating the process.

-If you create 100 purchase orders a month, it is a $2,600 per month cost savings.
+If you create 100 purchase orders a month, it is a $2,600 per month cost savings with the right business tools that can offer you centralized control.

 If you have a purchasing policy and executive buy-in, the next step is to implement the purchasing system.